 And Republicans, frankly, have been too weak and timid, and they don't want to be called Islamophobic and so on and so forth, so they shut up.

-But the reality is you have a conflict in civilization here.
+But the reality is, you have a conflict in civilization here.

-You have a direct conflict between freedom and liberty, and a constitutional republic that grants rights to every person versus a society that is a theocracy where and you know, it's patriarchal, where the men control everything, dictate to women what they can and cannot do and dictate behavior.
+You have a direct conflict between freedom and liberty and a constitutional republic that grants rights to every person versus a society that is a theocracy, where and you know it's patriarchal where the men control everything, dictate to women what they can and cannot do and dictate behavior.

-They even have in Saudi Arabia morality police.
+They even have, in Saudi Arabia, morality police.

-They walk around, and if like a woman's holding hands with a guy, she can be in big trouble and get lashes and maybe be put in jail.
+They walk around and if like a woman's holding hands with a guy, she can be in big trouble and get lashes and maybe be put in jail.

-And everything you're saying.
+You know you're right in everything you're saying.

-And then the president, it gets even more psychopathic.
+It gets even more psychopathic.

 Then he starts blaming guns.